 The most popular day-trip from Mostar is to Blagaj Tekija, a centuries-old Muslim Dervish monastery that’s built into the side of a cliff and over the river.

 Kravice Waterfalls is another attraction close by for travelers eager to swim, but not willing to take the jump off the Mostar bridge.

 Although Sarajevo was under siege for almost 4 years in the 90’s during the Bosnian war, it’s now a bustling metropolis filled with hotels, shopping malls, and trendy restaurants.
 It’s a great place to spend two or more days during your Bosnia & Herzegovina itinerary.

 In Sarajevo, you might feel like you’re in any other European capital city!
 Sarajevo is unique because of its Islamic influence, which dates back to when this region was under Ottoman Empire rule (think Turkey).

 The central tourist district of Sarajevo is made up of a grid of alleyways filled with small cafes and craft shops, selling rugs, pottery, knives, and tea pots and cups.

 Small tables outside the restaurants are crowded with people drinking Bosnian coffee in the mornings, or eating large slices of bureks (rolled, flaky pastry filled with cheese, spinach, and/or meat) and cevapi (kebab-like pita bread sandwich with lamb or beef chunks inside) in the afternoons and evenings.

-Foodies might be interested in a Sarajevo “Eat Pray Love” tour, which takes you around to markets and restaurants to sample local delicacies.
+Foodies might be interested in visiting some of the best restaurants in Sarajevo such as bakeries, cafeterias and restaurants to sample local delicacies.